 - Neglecting self-care (mental and physical)

 - Neglective recovery goals

-Mental triggers are typically cause by negative emotions and they can take a variety of forms.
+Mental triggers are typically caused by negative emotions and they can take a variety of forms.
 However, they do tend to follow some basic patterns that you can look out for:

 - Lying to loved ones and your support group